rjha098/delte-demo/README.md

 # delte-demo
-This is a Demo for Git &amp; GitHub class mt name is ramlal kumar
+This is a Demo for Git &amp; GitHub class my name is ramlal kumar